millycakes/final-project/README.md

 ![IMG_8409](https://github.com/millycakes/final-project/assets/62906996/bf1097c9-ce58-4398-b30c-ab24097203d6)

+## Changes
+As our original idea was very ambitious, we had to simplify our project for the final submission.
+We simplified the "Join Challenge" flow and "Upload Proof" flow and removed the social elements in the app.
+We also used temporary placeholder images for the challenge cards.
+However, we are proud of our progress and are planning on continuing to build out our project!

 ## Research Topics

+### Emily
 * (3 points) Integrate user authentication
     * We're going to be using Firebase for user authentication.
 Firebase will handle creating and storing the user's email and passwords, and we will use a custom backend with MongoDB.
     * When testing out the app, you can either create your own account or use a test user account that will be provided here: ****